Observation of $CP$ violation in $B^{0}\!\to{J\mskip-3mu/\mskip-2mu\psi}\rho(770)^0$ decays

 The total systematic uncertainties reported in \tabref{tab_fitres} are obtained by summing the individual contributions in quadrature.
 These contributions are described below and summarized in the {\hyperlink{sec_endmatter}{ End Matter}}.
 The uncertainties of input parameters constrained in the fit are already incorporated into the statistical uncertainties of the fit results.
 The impact of the decay-time resolution is found to be negligible on the fit results.
 The systematic uncertainties from the decay width difference and production asymmetry of the \Bd meson are evaluated by varying their values by one standard deviation, taken as the quadrature sum of the central values and uncertainties reported by Refs.~\cite{PDG2024} and~\cite{LHCb-PAPER-2023-013}, respectively.

 Systematic uncertainties related to the $\jpsi\pip\pim$ mass fit model are evaluated by two alternative fits using a double-sided Crystal Ball function~\cite{Skwarnicki:1986xj} for the signal and a fourth-order polynomial function for the combinatorial background, respectively.
 Potential differences between the sideband candidates used for background subtraction and the true background under the \Bd peak are conservatively accounted for by retaining $20\%$ of the combinatorial background candidates in the fit.
-Since the Bugg function provides the most accurate description of the $f_0(500)$ resonance~\cite{Bugg:2006gc}, while the GS function is the best model for $\rho$ resonances as suggested in Ref.~\cite{Gounaris:1968mw}, no systematic uncertainties are assigned to the choice of these models.
-Systematic uncertainties related to the resonance contributions are considered by including the $f_0(980)$ resonance, described by a ${\rm Flatt\acute{e}}$ function~\cite{Flatte:1976xv}, in an alternative fit.
+Systematic uncertainties related to the resonance model are evaluated using RBW functions for the $\rho$ resonances and the Bugg function, with solution (ii) from Ref.~\cite{Bugg:2006gc}, for the $f_0(500)$ resonance.
+The impact of the configuration of \CP-violation parameters is assessed by allowing independent parameters for each resonance in the fit.
+Alternative fits are performed including either an $f_0(980)$, $f_0(1500)$, $f_0(1700)$, or a nonresonant component, and the maximum observed variations are assigned as systematic uncertainties.

 Systematic uncertainties from the correction of the simulated samples in the determination of the angular efficiency are evaluated by changing the variables used to derive the corrections.
 Conservative systematic uncertainties from the iterative fit procedure are evaluated by comparing the results with and without the iterative correction.
 Untagged candidates, which exhibit different detection efficiencies compared to tagged candidates, are excluded in the baseline fit.
 However, as tagging information is unavailable in the control samples, untagged candidates are retained in the acceptance studies.
-An alternative fit that includes the untagged candidates is performed and the resulting variations are assigned as systematic uncertainties.
+An alternative fit that includes the untagged candidates is performed to assess the impact of this effect.

 Systematic uncertainties due to the limited sizes of the control samples for the angular and decay-time efficiencies are estimated by varying the corresponding coefficients according to their statistical covariance matrices, where the decay-time contribution is found to be negligible.
-Varying the parameterization models of these efficiencies yields negligible changes.
+Varying the parametrization models of these efficiencies yields negligible changes.
 The impact of neglecting correlations between the angular and decay-time efficiencies is assessed using pseudoexperiments.